Look Ma, No Brains!: Live performances

 Green Day debuted "Look Ma, No Brains!" during their appearance at the When We Were Young festival on October 22, 2023.
 The band played the song on October 26, 2023, as part of their Amazon Music Live setlist.
 On January 16, 2024, the band performed an acoustic version of "Look Ma, No Brains!" in a New York City subway station with Jimmy Fallon as part of a segment for The Tonight Show Starring Jimmy Fallon; while the performance did not air, it was uploaded to the show's YouTube channel on January 18.
-The song was included in the setlist of their January 18, 2024, show at Irving Plaza, as part of the Small Stages Series by Sirius XM.
+The song was included in the setlist of their January 18, 2024, show at Irving Plaza, as part of the Small Stages Series by SiriusXM.
 On April 3, 2024, the band played the song at the Fillmore during a charity concert for the United Nations Right Here, Right Now Global Climate Alliance.

 "Look Ma, No Brains!" is included in the setlist of The Saviors Tour, the ongoing concert tour in support of Saviors that began on May 30, 2024.
 On July 26, 2024, Green Day played a part of "Look Ma, No Brains!" as part of Good Morning Americas televised "Summer Concert Series".